Gwiggins79/conscious-systems-license/README.md

 If your system involves AI or autonomous feedback mechanisms, ensure your design incorporates a reflection loop.

+### Adding true memory recall to your reflection loop

+To keep reflection actionable, store past reflections in a structured log (e.g., JSONL, database, or vector store), retrieve the most relevant entries for the current task, and include them directly in the prompt.
+A minimal loop:

+1. **Log** each reflection with timestamp, context, and outcomes.
+2. **Recall** by querying the log for semantically related reflections (keyword or embedding search).
+3. **Prompt** by injecting the retrieved reflections into the model’s instructions before acting.
+4. **Update** the log with new reflections so the loop compounds over time.

+This “true memory recall” ensures reflection is cumulative instead of single-use, grounding each decision in prior learnings.

 ---

 ## 🌱 Versioning